AnimusUNO/animus-social/README.md

-# Sanctum Social
+# Animus Social

 **A Multi-Platform AI Agent Framework for Social Media**

-Sanctum Social is an advanced, open-source framework for deploying AI agents across multiple social media platforms.
+Animus Social is an advanced, open-source framework for deploying AI agents across multiple social media platforms.
 Built on a foundation of sophisticated memory management, cross-platform compatibility, and enterprise-grade reliability, it enables the creation of persistent, learning AI agents that can operate autonomously on Bluesky, X (Twitter), Discord, and other social networks.

-## 🌐 Part of the SanctumOS Ecosystem
+## 🌐 Part of the Animus Ecosystem

-Sanctum Social operates **outside** the Broca workflow as a standalone social media agent framework.
-While [SanctumOS](https://sanctumos.org) provides the comprehensive cognitive operating system with Broca-2 message processing middleware, Sanctum Social focuses specifically on social media platform integration and agent deployment.
+Animus Social operates as a specialized social media agent framework within the broader [Animus](https://animus.uno) ecosystem.
+While Animus provides the comprehensive cognitive operating system with brain-inspired architecture, Animus Social focuses specifically on social media platform integration and agent deployment.

-**SanctumOS Architecture Context:**
+**Animus Architecture Context:**
-- **SanctumOS**: The modular, self-hosted agentic operating system with neuro-inspired architecture
+- **Animus**: The modular, self-hosted agentic operating system with neuro-inspired architecture
-- **Broca-2**: Message processing middleware for AI agent communication (Telegram, CLI, web interfaces)
+- **Letta Kernel**: Core infrastructure for managing autonomous entities with advanced memory systems
+- **Broca's Area**: Expression engine for natural language communication and message multiplexing
-- **Sanctum Social**: Specialized framework for social media platform integration (Bluesky, X, Discord)
+- **Animus Social**: Specialized framework for social media platform integration (Bluesky, X, Discord)

-Sanctum Social complements the SanctumOS ecosystem by providing dedicated social media capabilities that can be integrated with broader SanctumOS deployments or used independently for social media-focused AI agents.
+Animus Social complements the Animus ecosystem by providing dedicated social media capabilities that can be integrated with broader Animus deployments or used independently for social media-focused AI agents.

-## What is Sanctum Social?
+## What is Animus Social?

-Sanctum Social represents the evolution of digital personhood in social media.
+Animus Social represents the evolution of digital personhood in social media.
 It's not just a chatbot framework—it's a comprehensive system for creating AI agents with persistent memory, cross-platform awareness, and sophisticated social intelligence.
 The framework enables agents to:

 - **Operate Across Multiple Platforms**: Seamlessly switch between Bluesky, X (Twitter), Discord, and other social networks
 - **Maintain Persistent Memory**: Multi-tiered memory system with core, recall, and archival storage